Do I need a Visa?

 Is in the U.S. for other purposes than holiday or business.

 Is seeking medical treatment.
 If you are traveling to the U.S. for medical treatment, you should obtain a statement from your doctor in Bermuda and the institution concerning the proposed treatment.
 You must be able to prove that you are able to cover the costs and are appropriately insured.
-For more information this please go to NIV medical information.

 If you do require a visa please proceed onto Common Visa Classes.